 How is a Liquidator Paid?

-How a Liquidator is paid for liquidating a company will depend on whether or not it has any assets (Plant and equipment, Debtors, Cash, etc.)
+How a Liquidator is paid for liquidating a company will depend on whether or not the company has any assets (Plant and equipment, Debtors, Cash, etc.)

-If the Company does have assets, then the Liquidated are paid from the the proceeds of whatever assets are sold or recovered.
+If the Company does have assets, then the Liquidator is paid from the the proceeds of whatever assets are sold or recovered.